Azrubael/241027-aws-vpro/docs/aws-man-setup.md

 10. Buy a new domain name in GoDaddy DNS [see 104]
 11. Update IP to name mapping in route 53
 12. Map ELP Endpoint to website name in Godaddy DNS
+13. Validate
+14. Build Autoscaling Group for Tomcat9 instances
+15. Remove the infrastrusture